marekrei/smuploader/README.md

 Upload a whole directory, and set the album name from the dir name:

 	python smuploader.py path/to/album/

+Upload a directory, set password to "pass" and category to "Photos":

+	python smuploader.py -p pass -c Photos path/to/album/

 Upload multiple directories, and set album names for directory names: